What A-level is

 Subject choices

 Subject combinations matter for university entry.
-Most "facilitating subjects" (traditional academic subjects like Maths, English Literature, History, Modern Languages, Sciences) are widely accepted; some combinations (e.g. three creative subjects) limit university course options.
-School careers / UCAS teams advise on this.
+Most "facilitating subjects" (traditional academic subjects like Maths, English Literature, History, Modern Languages, Sciences) are widely accepted; some combinations (for example three creative subjects) limit university course options.
+School careers and UCAS teams advise on this.

 Further Maths